beamer-bridge/beamer/docs/source/l1_resolution.rst

 The central role for routing this information correctly has the ``Resolver`` contract, which is deployed on the shared L1 chain of both rollups.
-The resolver holds a mapping of chain ids to the contract address of the ``ResolutionRegistry`` on that chain.
+The resolver holds a mapping of chain ids to the contract address of the ``RequestManager`` on that chain.

-When a proof transaction sent by the target rollup is executed, the resolver can find the correct registry in the mapping and forward the information about the filler.
+When a proof transaction sent by the target rollup is executed, the resolver can find the correct request manager in the mapping and forward the information about the filler.
 This again happens in form of a transaction, that can be executed on the source rollup.